coveooss/coveo-python-oss/coveo-functools/README.md

 }
 ```

 Wouldn't it be convenient if you could create simple classes/dataclasses around them without any boilerplate?

-There are many  But you can solve it with flex.
+You can solve it with flex.
 In one line, too!

 Start by designing a hierarchy of classes with annotations that closely follow the API reference.